ProFatXuanAll/language-model-playground/doc/source/glossary.rst

   Optimize
   optimize
   train
+  trained
   training
     A process is called **optimization** or **training** if it takes a :term:`model` :math:`M` with :term:`parameter` :math:`\theta` and a :term:`loss function` :math:`L`, continually adjust :math:`\theta` to make :math:`L` closed to its lower bound in a finite number of times.
     In the context of training :term:`neural network`, **optimization** usually means to perform :term:`gradient descent`.

+  PAD
+  PAD token
+  PAD tokens
+  padded
+  padding
+  paddings
+  padding token
+  padding tokens
+    **PAD** token is a :term:`special token` which represent the padding tokens.
+    If a :term:`mini-batch` is consist of token :term:`sequences` with different lengths, then such mini-batch will be appended with padding tokens so that token sequence have the same length.
+    This is needed since we are perform parallel computation when :term:`training` a :term:`language model`.
+    In this project, language models are not trained to produced meaningful output when seeing PAD tokens.

   perplexity
     **Perplexity** is a way to evaluate :term:`language model`.